 Irene Mayer Selznick, daughter of studio mogul Louis B. Mayer and wife of independent Hollywood producer David O. Selznick, once described film director William Wellman (1896-1975) as a ‘shoot-up-the-town fellow, trying to be a great big masculine I-don’t-know-what.”
-True, he could be tough-talking and uncompromising, but she believed enough in his vision and persuaded her husband to produce “A Star Is Born” (1937), which turned out to be one of Wellman’s as well as one of Selznick’s cinematic landmarks, earning Wellman a screenwriting Oscar.
-Or, as American movie critic Manny Farber (1917-2008) once put it, Wellman was one of ‘the true masters of the male action film,’ and stated that ‘in any Bill Wellman operation, there at least for four directors – a sentimentalist, deep thinker, hooey vaudevillian and an expedient short-cut artist.’
+True, he could be tough-talking and uncompromising.
+Still, she adored his vision and persuaded her husband to produce “A Star Is Born” (1937), which turned out to be one of Wellman’s as well as one of Selznick’s cinematic landmarks, earning Wellman a screenwriting Oscar.
+Or, as American movie critic Manny Farber (1917-2008) once put it, Wellman was one of ‘the true masters of the male action film,’ and stated that ‘in any Bill Wellman operation, there at least for four directors—a sentimentalist, deep thinker, hooey vaudevillian and an expedient short-cut artist.’

 A decade earlier already, Mr. Wellman had directed “Wings” (1927), the all-time screen classic and first Academy Award winner as Best Picture, launching his career as a leading film director which almost spanned four decades and which included countless memorable films in various genres, such as “The Public Enemy” (1931), “A Star Is Born” (1937), “Beau Geste” (1939), “The Story of G.I.
 Joe” (1945), “Battleground” (1949), “The High and the Mighty” (1954), and his own favorite “Good-bye, My Lady” (1956).
-Two years later though, when Warner Bros. insisted having a happy ending on his highly personal project “Lafayette Escadrille”, about Americans who flew for France during World War I, he decided to retire from the movie business at age 62.
+Two years later, though, when Warner Bros. insisted on having a happy ending on his highly personal project “Lafayette Escadrille,” about Americans flying for France during World War I, he decided to retire from the movie business at age 62.

-Yet, how could it be possible that this four-time Academy Award nominee and recipient of the DGA’s 1973 Lifetime Achievement Award had been overlooked by critics and film historians for so many years, after he passed away in 1975?
-Let’s ask his son William Wellman, Jr. (born 1937), the guardian of his father’s tremendous film legacy, who made the documentary “Wild Bill: Hollywood Maverick” (1995), and then authored two highly acclaimed books “The Man and His Wings: William A. Wellman and the Making of the First Best Picture” (2006) and “Wild Bill Wellman: Hollywood Rebel” (2015) – many years after Mr. Wellman himself published his own autobiography “A Short Time for Insanity” (1974).
+Yet, how could it be possible that this four-time Academy Award nominee and recipient of the DGA’s 1973 Lifetime Achievement Award had been overlooked by critics and film historians for so many years after he passed away in 1975?
+Let’s ask his son William Wellman, Jr. (b.
+1937), the guardian of his father’s tremendous film legacy, who made the documentary “Wild Bill: Hollywood Maverick” (1995), and then authored two highly acclaimed books “The Man and His Wings: William A. Wellman and the Making of the First Best Picture” (2006) and “Wild Bill Wellman: Hollywood Rebel” (2015)—many years after Mr. Wellman himself published his own autobiography “A Short Time for Insanity” (1974).

-During this 2007 interview with him in a West Hollywood restaurant, Mr. Wellman was in the early stages of writing “Wild Bill Wellman: Hollywood Rebel”.
-For those of you who want to keep updated about his personal appearances, book signings, etc., you can check his website here.
+During this 2007 interview with him in a West Hollywood restaurant, Mr. Wellman was in the early stages of writing “Wild Bill Wellman: Hollywood Rebel.”
+For those who want to keep updated about his personal appearances, book signings, etc., you can check his website here.

-The thing that I appreciate about the first book the most, are my father’s letters.
+The thing that I appreciate about the first book the most are my father’s letters.
 I love those.
-His mother saved all kinds of things throughout her lifetime – letters, newspaper articles and memorabilia of all kinds – and now I am able to use that for my new book as well.
+His mother saved all kinds of things throughout her lifetime—letters, newspaper articles, and memorabilia of all kinds—and now I can use that for my new book as well.
 I had eighty-two of his letters, and I used about a dozen of them in the first book.
-So there are not as much details in my first book as maybe there should have been, but there are a lot more of those in my second book which is also much more in-depth.
+So there are not as many details in my first book as maybe there should have been, but there are a lot more of those in my second book, which is also much more in-depth.
 I didn’t know that much about my father’s life when he was growing up until I got this box of memorabilia from a relative, so then I could really start to piece together his years all through high school.
 All at once, I had a lot more information.

 How much appreciated was your father in the 1930s and 1940s as a filmmaker?

 Oh, at that time, he was a very important director.
-I think a lot of historians misunderstand my father because a lot of them think, ‘Well, he was just a contract studio director, he just directed whatever story they gave him.
+I think many historians misunderstand my father because a lot of them think, ‘Well, he was just a contract studio director; he directed whatever story they gave him.
 And then he made it.’
 So they downgraded him.
 Now, he was a contract studio director, but he loved that.
 He made twenty-one films between 1930 and 1934.
-Well, if you weren’t a contract director, you would never had that opportunity.
+Well, if you weren’t a contract director, you would never have that opportunity.
 At Warner’s, “The Public Enemy” was one of his favorite projects.
 Or, let’s put it this way: the writers came to him because nobody was moving on the project, while my father loved it.
-He then took it to Darryl F. Zanuck who produced a lot of the movies that Warner Brothers were making at that time – he also was my father’s producer – and my father talked him into making that picture.
+He then took it to Darryl F. Zanuck, who produced many movies that Warner Brothers was making at that time—he also was my father’s producer—and my father talked him into making that picture.
 So my father was able to bring some projects in.
-But most important is that he made thirty-eight movies under contract as a contract director, and another thirty-eight as a free-lance director, so I think historians missed the boat on that.
+But most important is that he made thirty-eight movies under contract as a contract director and another thirty-eight as a free-lance director, so I think historians missed the boat on that.
 If you look at the work he did after 1934, when he stopped being a contract studio director, pictures like “Call of the Wild” , “A Star Is Born” , “Nothing Sacred” , “Beau Geste” , “Roxie Hart” , “The Story of G.I.
 Joe” , “Battleground” and so many others, I think those are his best work.
 And those are pictures that he chose for the most part.
 Okay, in order to do “The Ox-Bow Incident” , he had to do two pictures for Darryl F. Zanuck at 20th Century Fox, “Thunder Birds: Soldiers of the Air” and “Buffalo Bill” .
 My father would not have chosen those, so he made a few concessions along the way.
 But pretty much, he was able to make the films that he wanted to make.

-There’s a great story on that, because Dore Schary, who was running MGM when “Battleground” was made, he had come over from RKO.
+There’s a great story on that because Dore Schary, who was running MGM when “Battleground” was made, had come over from RKO.
 He had been trying to make “Battleground” for a few years, but so many World War II movies had been made in the 1940s that the studios thought they had made enough and that the public didn’t want any more of them.
 But he wouldn’t give up.
 And when he came over to MGM, he wanted to make “Battleground” and talked about it to my father, because he thought my father had made the best war movie called “The Story of G.I.
-Joe” , and so he wanted him to direct “Battleground”.
+Joe” , and so he wanted him to direct “Battleground.”
 Then my father decided to do it.
-In Hollywood they made jokes about making another war film, they called it Schary’s follies.
-But it turned out to be a wonderful war film, with many Academy Award nominations – it was expected to win the Oscar for Best Picture.
-But my father was a maverick, a rebel, he didn’t have many friends in high places, so he wasn’t going to get the accolades that he really deserved.
+In Hollywood, they made jokes about making another war film; they called it Schary’s follies.
+But it turned out to be a terrific war film, with many Academy Award nominations—it was expected to win the Oscar for Best Picture.
+But my father was a maverick, a rebel; he didn’t have many friends in high places, so he wasn’t going to get the accolades that he really deserved.
 He had too many enemies, but I think “Battleground” should have won: it was so successful and such a wonderful film, also considering how much better it was compared to every other war film made in the 1940s by every studio.
-But anyway – that’s what happened.
+But anyway—that’s what happened.